Amrita-TIFAC-Cyber-Blockchain/RACAMBT-2023/Assets/MC.md

 So with due respect i call upon, **Dr. Sangeetha V**, for her lecture on the topic **"Securing AI Models: A Case Study on ChatGPT".**

+- Dr.Sangetha worked as Asst.
+Proffesor in Department of TIFAC-CORE in Cyber Security at Amrita Vishwa Vidyapeetham,Coimbatore.
-- Dr. Sangeetha V is currently working as  Asst.
+- She is currently working as  Asst.
 Professor at BITS Pilani - WILP Division, Bengaluru.

 welcome maam,over to you!
 ----